Tencent/soter/README.md

 ## More Document

 - Want to know more about TENCENT SOTER's mechanism?
 Check [this](https://github.com/Tencent/soter/wiki).
-- Want to use TENCENT SOTER in more sensitive business scenaries like login, or even payment?
+- Want to use TENCENT SOTER in more sensitive business scenarios like login, or even payment?
 Check [this](https://github.com/Tencent/soter/wiki).

 ## Contributing